 Dance Advance Workshop Series

-Presented by: Peterborough Dance Works in partnership with Public Energy
+Presented by: Peterborough Dance Works with the support of Public Energy

 Generous funding provided by the Ontario Arts Council